 What impact will IFFEd have?
-A 7x return on investment IFFEd will increase access and learning outcomes for the most marginalized children and youth, especially the poorest, girls, the disabled, and those forcibly displaced.
+A 7x return on investment IFFEd will increase access and learning outcomes for the most marginalised children and youth, especially the poorest, girls, the disabled, and those forcibly displaced.
 Compared to traditional grant aid, IFFEd will provide low-cost finance that can benefit seven times more children and youth for the same paid-in donor contribution.

 How does IFFEd supercharge and deliver education financing?
 IFFEd raises guarantees and grants from donors to allow MDBs to raise more financing in the capital markets and offer countries affordable financing terms.
+In the current resource-constrained environment, IFFEd is a gamechanger for both donors and LMICs, as it multiplies donor dollars seven times as compared to traditional aid.
 Guarantees IFFEd uses donor guarantees to provide a new form of quasi-equity to MDBs.
 This allows the MDBs to raise additional financing in capital markets and provide this funding to countries for education.
 For every \$1 of capital provided through IFFEd, the MDBs are able provide an additional \$4 in financing to LMICs.
 For every \$1 of guarantees, donors need to provide only 15 cents in cash as paid-in capital, with the remaining 85 cents in the form of a commitment to disburse should loans not be repaid.
 This means the paid-in portion of guarantees is leveraged 27 times.
 Just \$40 million in paid-in capital can mobilize \$1 billion in new MDB financing to countries.

+Grants

-Grants Donors also provide grants to IFFEd.
+Donors also provide grants to IFFEd.
 These grants are used to buy down the interest rates charged by the MDBs to lower the cost of education financing for eligible countries.
 These grants allow countries to borrow for education on more affordable terms and encourage them to invest in education.
-For every \$1 billion in MDB financing, we propose \$100 million in grants to soften the terms of the financing provided.
-MDBs work with country governments to develop education projects and agree on a financing package.
-A country's eligibility is evaluated by four criteria: the presence of a national education sector plan, ability to take on more financing, commitment to mobilize domestic resources, and willingness to integrate results targets of quality and equity.
-MDBs have a strong track record in project design and delivery across a range of much needed education investments.
-The project financing agreement is backed by the IFFEd guarantees and made affordable by the IFFEd grants.
-Have a credible education sector plan Be able to sustainably take on more development bank financing Commit to mobilizing more domestic funding Integrate results-based performance targets
+For every \$1 billion in MDB financing, we propose at least \$100 million in grants to soften the terms of the financing provided.

+IFFEd will generate: